InsulaVentus/octo-rotary/README.md

 ## Event Store

-Store and retrieve events from an in-memory data cluster
+Store and retrieve events from an in-memory data cluster.
+Made with:
-Uses:

 * Java 1.8
 * Playframework 2.6.13